Lajos Kósa

 Lajos Kósa (born 14 March 1964) is a Hungarian politician, who served as Mayor of Debrecen between 1998 and 2014.
-He has been a Member of Parliament since 1990.
+He was a Member of Parliament from 1990 to 2026.

 Kósa was appointed one of the four Vice Presidents of the Fidesz party in 2007, alongside Ildikó Pelczné Gáll, Zoltán Pokorni and Mihály Varga.
 He also secured an individual mandate during the parliamentary election in 2010.
 He retained his membership of the Local Government and Urban Development Committee.
 He was nominated First or Managing Vice President of Fidesz, after Party President Viktor Orbán was appointed Prime Minister of Hungary on 14 May 2010.

 He was appointed leader of the Fidesz parliamentary group on 1 October 2015.
 He became minister without portfolio responsible for the Modern Cities Program on 2 October 2017, holding the position until 18 May 2018.

 A huge scandal broke out in March 2018 involving Lajos Kósa and 4,3 billion euros.

 In November 2021 Mr. Kósa was the first Hungarian senior official who acknowledged that the country's Interior Ministry purchased and used military-grade spyware Pegasus.
 Government of Viktor Orbán is accused of using it to spy on members of media as well as Hungarian opposition.